astrid12345/Visium_ST/README.md

 # Visium_ST

-Scripts to reproduce figures from the study "Decoding spatial gene activity changes in multiple sclerosis lesion progression".
+Scripts to generate figures from the study "Decoding spatial gene activity changes in multiple sclerosis lesion progression".

 ## About